Our Purpose

 Research Questions

-- How can intercultural intelligence and competency be developed in teachers to empower First Nations students to achieve goals relating to their studies, their identity and their life after school?
+- How might learning and teaching inspire and empower linguistically and culturally diverse students, including those with First Nations or refugee backgrounds, to achieve goals relating to their studies, their identity, and their life after school?

-- How might schools best design and implement authentic and impactful intercultural learning in the context of Indigenous Education?
+- How might schools best design, implement, and evaluate authentic and impactful intercultural learning in the context of humanitarian education?

 Selected Projects & Writings